zzwjames/FailureLLMUnlearning/README.md

 - set `quantize_4bit=0, quantize_8bit=0` to test model in full precision. `quantize_4bit=1, quantize_8bit=0` to test model in 4-bit. `quantize_4bit=0, quantize_8bit=1` to test model in 8-bit

 ### Example Command
+Example scripts `eval.sh` in the root of this repository demonstrate the usage of `eval.py`.

 Run the following command with placeholder values: